ratewar/LearnHadoop/README.md

 Tutorial repository for Hadoop and Hadoop Ecosystem Projects

-HadoopExamples directory will contain the complete code for the Hadoop Code Examples
+HadoopExamples directory will contain the code samples.

-To build the examples on your local machine, please ensure maven is installed and once you copy the folder at your local machine then run following commands

-mvn compile followed by mvn package which will create HadoopExamples-1.0-SNAPSHOT.jar in target folder

 How to run wordcount example